0prrr/EDWM/README.md

 For a complete key combination, refer to `config.def.h`, feel free to modify.

+# TODO
+- [] Restack the windows picked up from deep view mode so the cycle through functionality can do things right;

 # Bugs

 For any bugs found, open an issue and I'll have it fixed if time permits.